echang15/empty/README.md

-Code 4 Good is awesome.
+Code 4 Good is very awesome.

-Eric is cool.
+Eric is actually a moron.